-All parents are invited to play a full part in the life of the school.
-The school has an active Parent Teachers Association (PTA) and parents of any child in the school are automatically members of the association.
-Events of an educational or social nature are held frequently and parents are invited to participate in fund-raising occasions.
-Please do not feel that you have to come to the PTA meetings to be able to help our school - any help, regular or infrequent, is very welcome!
-If you would like to be more involved, please speak to Mrs. H. Waters in the school office.
+All parents and grandparents are invited to play a full part in the life of the school.
+The school has an active 'Friends of Stratford-sub-Castle School' or FOSS for short!
+Parents of any child in the school are automatically members of the association.
+Events of an educational or social nature are held frequently and parents, grandparents and families are invited to participate in fund-raising occasions.
+Please do not feel that you have to come to the FOSS meetings to be able to help our school; any help, regular or infrequent, is very welcome!
+If you would like to be more involved, please speak to Mrs. Munt in the school office.
 We are always in need of more willing helpers!
-There is a PTA notice board opposite the water fountain in the new school and a Face Book page.
-See the PTA section of the school web-site for more information.
+There is a FOSS notice board opposite the water fountain in the new school and a Facebook page.
+See the FOSS section of the school website for more information.